 Additional Info

 One of the really nice benefits of the GC3 launch monitor is that it comes in bundles which include FSX 2020 and FSX Play software.
 FSX Play builds off of FSX 2020 and is designed to provide an ultra-realistic golf simulation experience with support for up to 5K resolution.
-You can also optionally integrate with E6 CONNECT.

 The GC3 is also available under the Bushnell Golf brand as the Bushnell Launch Pro, which allows you to pay for certain features through a subscription model instead of paying the full cost up-front.

 For more info on bundles, software, and more, go here.
-For more info on the Bushnell Launch Pro, go here.

 Buying Guide

-There are many launch monitors on the market, some relatively cheap and some expensive, and we understand that choosing the right one for your home use can be difficult and overwhelming.
+There are many launch monitors on the market, some relatively cheap and some expensive, and we understand that choosing the right one for home use can be difficult and overwhelming.

-It turns out that it’s not that difficult to find one that meets your needs once you know what to look for.
+However, it’s not that difficult to find one that meets your needs once you know what to look for.
 You just need to consider all the factors that will affect your experience and match it with what your goals are.

 In general, you should invest in a launch monitor that’s reliable, accurate, and that measures the shot parameters you’re interested in.
 If you have a launch monitor that provides insufficient data or inaccurate readings, for example, it’s going to be of little to no use to you in helping improve your game.